kubeedge/sedna/docs/proposals/The proposal about building a high frequency Sedna based end to end use case in ModelBox format.md

      |---[flowunit-name].py      # Interface implementation file
 ```

-#### 2. Function unit attribute configuration
+- Function unit attribute configuration

-#### 3. Logical realization of functional unit
+- Logical realization of functional unit

-#### 4. Function unit compilation and operation
+- Function unit compilation and operation

-The ModelBox framework Python project is compiled.
+**2. The ModelBox framework Python project is compiled.
 The functional units created through the command line or visual UI contain file by default.
-The main functions are as follows:
+The main functions are as follows:**

 - Set function unit name
 - Header files required for linking functional units